Fed officials talk a good game.

 The nation is grappling with the mother of all debt bubbles.
-Public debt across all levels of government, unfunded liabilities, corporate debt and consumer debt is far beyond the ability of the nation to cover.
+Public debt across all levels of government, unfunded liabilities, corporate debt, and consumer debt are far beyond the ability of the nation to cover.
 Some form of default is inevitable.

 The question has always been whether the Fed will permit an outright default or orchestrate a default through inflation.
 Many, including us, have long expected officials will do the latter.
 They will attempt to print money and devalue the nominal mountain of debt until it looks more like a molehill.